 I whip my head around, clumsily finishing the chorus in a weak baritone that sounds like Tom Waits with his mouth full, "Nothing matters when we're dancing"

 I hold the note out long enough to be funny, but not long enough to get old.
 I know when to stop, my comedic intuition is strong.

 I check my email for a response about a possible job.
 It's 3:45 on a Sunday.
 I know this too.

 "I'm glad I met you too" I reply, impressed by my own words.

 I turn the key in the ignition, the car shudders to life.
 The wipers start their frenzied dance across the windshield.

 "We can do this.
 Whatever the next step ends up being, we'll take it, even if it's a small step.
 Like a curb or something."
 I say as I pull out of the parking lot, "There's better ways to say that, but you know what I mean."

 She picks up the 12-ounce cup of Blizzard soup and puts it to her lips.
-She smiles, puts her head back and finishes the last of the ice cream like a shot.
+She smiles, puts her head back and finishes the last of the ice cream in one gulp.